markolalovic/latent2likert/README.md

 To keep the package lightweight, **latent2likert** only imports [mvtnorm](https://cran.r-project.org/package=mvtnorm), along with the standard R packages stats and graphics, which are typically included in R releases.
-An additional suggested dependency is the [sn package](https://cran.r-project.org/package=sn), which is required only for generating random responses from correlated Likert items based on a multivariate skew normal distribution.
+An additional suggested dependency is the package [sn](https://cran.r-project.org/package=sn), which is required only for generating random responses from correlated Likert items based on a multivariate skew normal distribution.
 The package prompts the user to install this dependency during interactive sessions if needed.